Subscribe for Real-World Readiness

 By now, you undoubtedly know that water is among the first things you need to think about when preparing for a national grid outage or other disasters.
 Therefore, consider keeping several boxes of water bottles around for such an emergency.

-Lastly, stocking up on high-quality water filters will ensure you have a backup plan for water as they can easily make stale or questionable water drinkable.
+Lastly, stocking up on high-quality water filters will ensure you have a backup water plan, as they can easily make stale or questionable water drinkable.

 Tips:

-• Recycling is a great way to ensure you preserve your limited supply of water while making the most of what you have.
-Water used for other activities around the house can be used to flush the toilets.
+• Recycling: This is a great way to ensure you preserve your limited supply.
+Water used for other activities around the house can be reused to flush the toilets.

 2. Food